MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/project-keep-operator.md

 ---
 # project-keep operator

 Select what columns from the input to keep in the output.
+Only the columns that are specified as arguments will be shown in the result.
+The other columns are excluded.

 ## Syntax